-- You will have to pay the pharmacy the amount of your coinsurance or copayment for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
-You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7 of this booklet. - You will be reimbursed the amount charged by the doctor for administering the vaccine less any difference between the amount the doctor charges and what we normally pay.
-(If you get "Extra Help," we will reimburse you for this difference.).
+- You will have to pay the pharmacy the amount of your copayment or coinsurance for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
+You can then ask our plan to pay you back for our share of the cost by using the procedures described in Chapter 7 of this booklet. - You will be reimbursed the amount charged by the doctor for administering the vaccine.